 Sonja Dale was raised in Berkeley, California, where she began her training with Sally Streets at Berkeley Ballet Theater.
-Sonja has worked with companies on both sides of the US, including Lula Washington Dance Theater in Los Angeles, FACT/SF in San Francisco, and SYREN Modern Dance and KDNY Dance in New York City.
-She recently toured internationally doing aerial dance with Australia Strange Fruit.
-She is thrilled to now be back in the Bay Area, teaching dance, perfecting her baking skills, and dancing for some truly wonderful companies, including Sharp & Fine, Mark Foehringer Dance Project, and Liss Fain Dance.
+Sonja has worked with companies on both sides of the US, including FACT/SF in San Francisco, and SYREN Modern Dance and KDNY Dance in New York City.
+She has also performed internationally with the aerial dance company, Australia Strange Fruit.
+Sonja is now living in the Bay Area and dancing for some truly wonderful companies, including Sharp & Fine, The Mark Foehringer Dance Project, and Liss Fain Dance.
 Sonja joined Liss Fain Dance in 2016.

 Katharine Hawthorne is a San Francisco based dancer and choreographer who likes to watch thinking bodies in motion.
 She received early training through the Royal Academy in Singapore and continued her studies at Ballet Arts Minnesota under Bonnie Mathis, the San Francisco Conservatory of Dance under Summer Lee Rhatigan, and with master Cunningham teacher Diane Frank.
 She joined Liss Fain Dance in 2011, and has also performed with Hope Mohr Dance, Sharp & Fine, Ledges and Bones, and James Sewell Ballet, among others.
 Katharine holds a B.S. in Physics and Dance, with honors, from Stanford University. www.khawthorne.net